Logo_Color

 Common questions

-Questions UK public sector buyers ask when ProSymmetry comes up in evaluation
+Questions UK public sector buyers ask when ServiceNow SPM comes up in evaluation

 We already use ServiceNow.
 Should we just extend to SPM for portfolio management?

 If your organisation already runs ServiceNow for ITSM or other functions, SPM is often pitched as a natural extension: one platform, one data model, one contract.
 That argument has genuine logic.
 The question to ask is whether SPM's portfolio model, built around Agile, DevOps and enterprise product management, maps to what your portfolio governance function actually needs.
-For UK public sector PMOs that require MoP alignment, IPA stage gate governance, benefits realisation and Green Book compliance, SPM's architecture may add significant cost and complexity to reach a governance model that a purpose built P3M platform delivers out of the box.
+For UK public sector PMOs that require compliance to mandatory requirements such as the Government Programme and Project Data stand or alignment to best practice frameworks and guidance such as MoP, Green and Teal Books, SPM's architecture may add significant cost and complexity to reach a governance model that a purpose built P3M platform delivers out of the box.

 No. ServiceNow SPM is designed for enterprise Agile portfolio management, including Agile sprints, DevOps pipelines, product management and innovation management.
-It does not natively align to Management of Portfolios, the IPA Project Routemap, Government Functional Standard 002 or HMT Green Book benefits methodology.
+It does not provide full native alignment to MoP, Prince2 or the HMT Green and Teal Books.
+It does not ensure compliance to the Programme and Project Data Standard.
 Configuring SPM to approximate these frameworks requires significant SI involvement and sustained customisation.
 Verto is aligned to these frameworks by design, without custom development.

 How long does a ServiceNow SPM implementation typically take?